 If your dog is accepted into BROOD's adoption program, you will need to provide copies of all vet records and any paperwork available on the dog (AKC certificate, breeder information etc.).
 Your dog needs to be up-to-date on all BROOD-required vaccines prior to surrendering, and any and all medications need to be turned over with the dog.
 The dog will be evaluated, placed in a foster home and made available to our thoroughly screened group of approved adopters.
 Our goal is to match the dog with the best adoptive home possible.
 Dogs surrendered to BROOD will not be returned to the owner once surrendered.
 Due to privacy concerns, BROOD is unable to release any information about our foster homes or adopters.

 Contact us by emailing firstname.lastname@example.org to find out more information about our owner surrender program.
 Include your name, address, telephone numbers and basic information about your dog and situation.
 A BROOD representative will contact you.
 Please note that the surrender process takes time and we are unable to immediately take a dog into our care.
 The timing of surrendering a dog is affected by how many openings we have in our foster homes and the availability of our volunteers.

 If your dog does not qualify for owner surrender to BROOD or if your time frame is shorter than our process allows here is a list of suggestions for placing your dog:

 - If you purchased your dog from a breeder, contact that breeder.
 Reputable breeders will take a dog back at any time for any reason.

 - If you adopted your dog from a rescue (other than BROOD) contact that rescue directly.

 - Contact your veterinarian – they often have clients looking for a specific breed.

-- Notify your local shelter or humane society – they will often have a waiting list and may be willing to work with you rather than have you turn your dog over to them.
+- Contact your local shelter or humane society – they may have a waiting list and may be willing to work with you rather than have you turn your dog over to them.

 - Look for a no-kill shelter or refuge in your area.